bablooqa/React_Assignments/react-router-medium-assignment.md

 # 3. Mark Task as Completed

-Each task should have a **checkbox or button** to mark it as completed.
+Each task should include:

+- Checkbox OR
+- Complete button

-When completed:
+When clicked:

-- Task status should update
+- Task status should change to **Completed**
-- UI should visually show completion (like strikethrough text)
+- UI should show completed style (example: strike-through text)

+Example:

+~~Complete React Assignment~~

 ---

 # 4. Edit Task

-User should be able to edit task details.
+Users must be able to update task information.

 Workflow:

-1. Click **Edit button**
+1. Click **Edit**
-2. Open edit form
+2. Open editable form
-3. Update task information
+3. Update details
-4. Save changes
+4. Click **Save**
+5. Task updates in list

 ---

 # 5. Delete Task

-Each task should have a **Delete button**.
+Each task must include a **Delete button**.

 When clicked: